brooklynrail/brooklynrail-platform/content/events/2020/10/jacolby-satterwhite-with-sara-roffino.md

 ---
 title: Jacolby Satterwhite with Sara Roffino
+deck: Featuring Satterwhite and Roffino
-summary: Artist Jacolby Satterwhite will be in conversation with editor, writer, and researcher Sara Roffino.
-We'll conclude with a poetry reading from Jen Fisher.
+summary: Artist Jacolby Satterwhite joins Rail contributor Sara Roffino.
+We conclude with a poetry reading by Jen Fisher.
 people:
   - person: jacolby-satterwhite
     event_bio: Jacolby Satterwhite was born in 1986 in Columbia, South Carolina and